grissly-man/oapi-express-gen/README.md

 A code generator that creates fully-typed Express.js handlers from OpenAPI specifications.

+I built this package to make code generation resilient to iterative changes in OpenAPI specs.
+Tools like [`oapi-codegen`](https://github.com/oapi-codegen/oapi-codegen) work well for generating initial server stubs, but once you implement those stubs, re-running codegen overwrites your work.
+The guiding principle here is that code generation should only produce *interfaces*—which can be safely regenerated—while leaving user implementations intact.
+This way, developers can evolve their API specs, regenerate code, and then rely on their IDE to surface unimplemented methods or type errors, without losing their existing logic.

 ## Features

 - **Fully Typed**: Generates TypeScript interfaces for request bodies, query parameters, path parameters, and responses